 I waded out into the water till it was up to my knees and I saw another man go all the way out to the rock.
 If you want to get there, you will be in water up to your chest, and the rock itself looked pretty hard to pull yourself up.
 I was content with just wading into the water cause it was freezing cold!

-After taking a bunch of pictures we made the loop back on the trail, completing about 2 miles and over 350 feet of elevation.
+After taking a bunch of pictures we started the loop back, completing about 2 miles and over 350 feet of elevation.
 The way back provides some beautiful views of the canyon with the city in the background.
-A good example of this is the rock the indians called Lookout Rock seen below.
+A good example of this is the rock the Indians called Lookout Rock seen below.

 Like I said before, it feels weird to pay 12 dollars for a 2 mile hike, that being said I doubt you will be disappointed with your decision.
 It is a unique canyon and a beautiful waterfall, just make sure you call ahead if you go in the summer.
 I imagine that to be pretty hot and if the water is not flowing through the falls then it would not be worth the price of admission.